Sampson Beamish1

 M, #202265, d.
 2 February 1759

 George Evans, 2nd Baron Carbery was the son of George Evans, 1st Baron Carbery and Anne Stafford.2 He married Hon.
-Frances FitzWilliam, daughter of Richard FitzWilliam, 5th Viscount FitzWilliam of Merrion and Frances Shelley, on 23 May 1732.1 He died on 2 February 1759.1
+Frances FitzWilliam, daughter of Richard FitzWilliam, 5th Viscount FitzWilliam and Frances Shelley, on 23 May 1732.1 He died on 2 February 1759.1

-George Evans, 2nd Baron Carbery held the office of Member of Parliament (M.P.)
-(Whig) for Westbury between 1734 and 1747.1 He succeeded to the title of 2nd Baron Carbery, of Carbery, co.
+He held the office of Member of Parliament (M.P.)
+(Whig) for Westbury between 1734 and 1747.1 He succeeded as the 2nd Baron Carbery, of Carbery, co.
 Cork [I., 1715] on 28 August 1749.1

 Children of George Evans, 2nd Baron Carbery and Hon.
 Frances FitzWilliam